tjvantoll/articles/biometric/article.md

 But login screens are also important, and designing a solid login experience can be an enormous productivity boost for your organization.
 In this article we’ll look at two features that can greatly streamline the login process:

-1) The ability to **reuse your existing authentication setup**, which keeps you from having to create a wholly new system for each app you build.
+1) The ability to **reuse your company’s existing authentication setup**, which keeps you from having to create a wholly new system for each app you build.
 2) **Biometric authentication**, aka logging in with something like your fingerprint or face, which can greatly streamline the login process for your internal apps.

 In this article you’ll build enterprise login screens that meet these requirements using [NativeScript](https://www.nativescript.org/) and [Kinvey](https://www.progress.com/kinvey) in three steps.